cloudfoundry-attic/cloudfoundry.org/README.md

 # Changes the active directory to the newly cloned "cloudfoundry.org" directory

 > git remote add upstream https://github.com/cloudfoundry/cloudfoundry.org.git
-# Assigns the remote repository to a remote called "upstream"
+# Assigns the original repository to a remote called "upstream"

 > git fetch upstream
 # Pulls in changes not present in your local repository, without modifying your files